google/trillian-examples/serverless/README.md

  - `integrate` this integrates any as-yet un-integrated sequence numbers into the log state
  - `client` this provides log proof verification
+ - `generate_keys` creates the public/private key pair for signing and validating the log checkpoints

 Examples of how to use the tools are given below, they assume that a `${LOG_DIR}` environment variable has been set to the desired path and directory name which